mik-jozef/chalk/spec.md

 | `a ?: b`    | `Optional.getValue(a, b)` | (`a` must be `Optional`)

-TODO string, array, tuple, (or collection) concatenation operator `++` TODO what about wrapping operators `+%, -%, *%`?
+TODO string, array, tuple, (or collection) concatenation operator `++`

+TODO what about wrapping operators `+%, -%, *%`?

+TODO should bitwise and, or, xor and bitshift operators really be part of
+     the language?

 Operators that are not syntactic sugar: